Crested honey buzzard: Description

 About 57-60 cm in size, the crested honey buzzard is a fairly large raptor.
+The bird weighs 750 to 1490 g.
 The head lacks a strong superciliary ridge, giving it a facial appearance very unlike a raptor.
 It appears long-necked with a small head resembling that of a pigeon.
 It has a long tail and a short head crest.
 It is brown above, but not as dark as the European honey buzzard, and paler below.
 A dark throat stripe is present.
 Unusually for a large bird of prey, the sexes can be distinguished.
 The male has a blue-grey head with brown iris, while the female's head is brown and the iris is yellow.
 She is slightly larger and darker than the male.
 The male has two black bands in the tail and three black under wing bands, while the female has three black tail bands and four narrower black under wing bands.
 The juvenile has extensive black primary tips with narrower underwing bands.
 It has a yellow cere at the base of the bill, and a dark iris.
 The colouration and the tail pattern of the species are highly variable.